- Where to Go

 Palmetto Outdoors offers discounts for active military.

-A service member may upgrade from a Standard tube to a Deluxe tube for no extra charge (valid per military ID).
+A service member (valid per military ID) may upgrade their rental equipment from a Standard tube to a Deluxe tube for no extra charge.

 A service member may receive one free Deluxe cooler tube for their entire group.